Baltimore: Public transit

-The Charm City Circulator (CCC), a shuttle bus service operated by Veolia Transportation for the Baltimore Department of Transportation, began operating in the downtown area in January 2010.
-Funded partly by a 16 percent increase in the city's parking fees, the circulator provides free bus service seven days a week, picking up passengers every 15 minutes at designated stops during service hours.
+The Charm City Circulator (CCC), a shuttle bus service operated by First Transit for the Baltimore City Department of Transportation, began operating in the downtown area in January 2010.
+Funded partly by a 16 percent increase in the city's parking fees, the Circulator provides free bus service seven days a week, picking up passengers every 15–25 minutes at designated stops during service hours.
+The Charm City Circulator consists of four routes, the Green Route runs from City Hall to Johns Hopkins Hospital via Fells Point, the Purple Route runs from 33rd Street to Federal Hill, the Orange Route runs between Hollins Market and Harbor East, and the Banner Route runs from the Inner Harbor to Fort McHenry.

-The CCC's first bus line, the Orange route, travels between Hollins Market and Harbor East.
-Its Purple route, launched June 7, 2010, operates between Fort Avenue and 33rd St. The Green route runs between Johns Hopkins and City Hall.
-The Charm City Circulator operates a fleet of diesel and hybrid vehicles built by DesignLine, Orion, and Van Hool.

-Baltimore also has a water taxi service, operated by Baltimore Water Taxi.
+Baltimore has a water taxi service, operated by Baltimore Water Taxi.
 The water taxi's six routes provide service throughout the city's harbor, and was purchased by Under Armour CEO Kevin Plank's Sagamore Ventures in 2016.

-In June 2017, The BaltimoreLink started operating; it is the redesign of the region's initial bus system.
-The BaltimoreLink runs through downtown Baltimore every 10 minutes via color-coded, high-frequency CityLink routes.
+In June 2017, the BaltimoreLink bus network redesign was launched.
+The BaltimoreLink redesign consisted of a dozen high frequency, color-coded routes branded CityLink, running every 10 to 15 minutes through downtown Baltimore, along with changes to local and express bus service, rebranded LocalLink and ExpressLink.

 Intercity rail

 Baltimore is a top destination for Amtrak along the Northeast Corridor.
 Baltimore's Penn Station is one of the busiest in the country.
-In FY 2014, Penn Station was ranked the seventh-busiest rail station in the United States by number of passengers served each year.
+As of 2014, Penn Station was ranked the seventh-busiest rail station in the United States by number of passengers served each year.
 The building sits on a raised "island" of sorts between two open trenches, one for the Jones Falls Expressway and the other for the tracks of the Northeast Corridor (NEC).
 The NEC approaches from the south through the two-track, 7660 ft Baltimore and Potomac Tunnel, which opened in 1873 and whose 30 mph limit, sharp curves, and steep grades make it one of the NEC's worst bottlenecks.
 The NEC's northern approach is the 1873 Union Tunnel, which has one single-track bore and one double-track bore.

 Just outside the city, Baltimore/Washington International (BWI) Thurgood Marshall Airport Rail Station is another stop.
 Amtrak's Acela Express, Palmetto, Carolinian, Silver Star, Silver Meteor, Vermonter, Crescent, and Northeast Regional trains are the scheduled passenger train services that stop in the city.
-Additionally, MARC commuter rail service connects the city's two main intercity rail stations, Camden Station and Penn Station, with Washington, D.C.'s Union Station as well as stops in between.
+MARC commuter rail service connects the city's two main intercity rail stations, Camden Station and Penn Station, with Washington, D.C.'s Union Station as well as stops in between.
 The MARC consists of 3 lines; the Brunswick, Camden and Penn.
 On December 7, 2013, the Penn Line began weekend service.